shijuvar/go-web/README.md

 ### Updates on 22-Jun-2016 in TaskManager App
 1. Upgraded the package jwt-go and modified the source in common/auth.go.
-2. Authentication middleware now sets the user name into the HTTP Request context using package "github.com/gorilla/context"
+2. Authentication middleware now sets the user name into the HTTP Request context using package "github.com/gorilla/context".
+3. Added a logging implementation in common/logger.go.
-3. Minor code refactoring in the app.
+4. Minor code refactoring in the app.